Mortgage

 Mortgage forbearance is when your lender agrees to let you temporarily stop making your mortgage payments.
 You can request a mortgage forbearance agreement if you encounter a sudden financial hardship, like losing your job or taking a drastic pay cut.

-At the height of the COVID-19 crisis, the federal government offered special options for mortgage forbearance to help as many people as possible avoid losing their homes.
-Some of these options are still available today, but many have expired now that the pandemic will soon no longer be an official “state of emergency.”
+At the height of the COVID-19 crisis, the federal government offered special options for mortgage forbearance to help as many people as possible stay in their homes.
+Some of these options are still available today, but many have expired now that the pandemic is no longer an official state of emergency.

 To be clear, though, forbearance isn’t free money or loan forgiveness.
 The missed payments must be repaid later — otherwise, your loan goes into default, and you could lose your home to foreclosure.